 After Paducah there are two options.
-The short route is to take the Tennessee River through the Kentucky lock and cut over to the marina.
+The short route is to take the Tennessee River through the Kentucky Lock and cut over to the marina.
 But the commercial traffic gets priority and you may wait at the lock for multiple hours.
 Waiting at locks is horrible.
 So we skipped that one.

-The second route stays on the Ohio for a stretch, then turns off on the Cumberland River through Barkley lock.
-20 miles longer but often faster.
+The second route stays on the Ohio for a stretch, then turns off on the Cumberland River through Barkley Lock.
+Twenty miles longer but often faster.
 At the junction we plainly could see the point where the brown crap water flowing from the north mixed with the clearer southern water.

 Although there were stretches with erector-set industry along the shore, the river was narrow, the trees were green, and the current was modest.

 We know, we know.
 All the river pictures are starting to look the same.
 Trust us though.
 Some rivers—like the Hudson and the Cumberland—are way better than others even if the photos don’t show it.

 As an aside, Old Crow Medicine Show has a catchy song about rocking like a wagon wheel, which sort of makes no sense.
 What really makes no sense is the line about heading west from the Cumberland Gap to Johnson City.
 Anyone from Tennessee knows full well you can’t do that.